tomxi/PhD/bibliography/README.md

-# Annotated Bibliography
+# Annotated Bibliography [WIP]

-## Forawrd
+## Preface
 My research intuition has led me to the crossroads where **music theory**, **graph theory**, **psychoacoustics**, and **computational audio informatics** meet.
-There would naturally be holes in my current grasp of each topics listed above, nonetheless I would like to first build a convincing narrative that showcases the tremendous potential where these topics meet.
+There would naturally be holes in my current grasp of each topics listed above, nonetheless I would like to first build a convincing narrative that showcases the potential where these topics meet.

 ### Current Hypothesis
 At first glimps, music seem to have several orthalgonal spaces: